 “Austin Youth Council, when taken seriously and is run on passion, is a fantastic opportunity to create solutions for problems we all face each and every day, while simultaneously encouraging other youth to step up and fight for what they believe in.” – Riley B., 2013-2014 AYC Member

 Youth Council Meetings

-The Youth Council meets monthly following a structure meeting pattern of 3 types of meetings: Council Meeting, District Meeting or General Assembly Meeting.
+The Youth Council meets monthly following a structure meeting pattern of three types of meetings: Council Meeting, District Meeting or General Assembly Meeting.
 Members discuss issues concerning youth as well as listen to presentations from City staff as well as organizations outside of the City of Austin.
-The Council has attended two state Conferences, one in Seattle, Washington and the other in Washington, D.C.
-The Youth Council's new district lines will match up with the new Council District lines in 2014-15.
+The Council attends state and national conferences every year, with one always taking place in Washington, D.C.
+The Youth Council's district lines match up with the current city council district lines.